Opening up on autism

 Many thought autistic children became that way because their parents spoiled or abused them, or because they did something indecent and fate worked its course.
 Parents of autistic children were afraid to take them out in public because of the stigma.

-Now, with easy Internet access, and the effort by the government and autism community to spread autism-related knowledge, more people know about the disorder.
+Now, with easy Internet access, and the effort by the government and autism community to spread autism-related knowledge, more and more people know about the disorder.

 But there is some concern about the number of privately run autism institutes in China.